 The National Prohibition Act of 1919 (the Volstead Act) was to answer all such questions.
 Congressman Andrew J. Volstead chaired the Senate Judiciary Committee and sponsored the legislation.
 Wayne Wheeler was the de facto head of the Anti-Saloon League.
 He said that he largely wrote the Act.
 But Volstead said Wheeler didn’t.

 President Wilson vetoed the bill on October 28, 1919.
-In doing so, he cited both moral and constitutional objections.
+He cited both moral and constitutional objections.
 Yet Congress overrode his veto the same day.

 The 18th Amendment had three major purposes.
 First, to “prohibit intoxicating beverages.”
 Second, to “regulate the manufacture, production, use and sale of high proof spirits for other than beverage purposes.”
 Third, to “insure an ample supply of alcohol” for scientific research and legal industrial needs.

-The 18th Amendment is very short but the law to implement it was over 25 pages long.
+The 18th Amendment is very short.
+Yet the law to implement it was over 25 pages long.

 It was complex, confusing and difficult to interpret.
-However, exactly what was illegal didn’t concern the tens of millions of people who chose to violate the law.
+But exactly what was illegal didn’t concern the tens of millions of people who chose to violate the law.

 After Prohibition went into effect it became illegal to produce, distribute or sell alcoholic beverages.
 There were a few exceptions, such as alcohol for religious or medicinal use.